 Condor: Duluth band in the 1970s

-One of Duluth’s more notable bands of the mid-to-late 1970s was an act called Condor, but there is very little information about the group online, so this post is a crowdsourcing quest to change that.
+One of Duluth’s more notable bands of the mid-to-late 1970s was an act called Condor.
+There was very little information online about the band in 2021, when this post originated as a crowdsourcing quest to change that.
+Photos have since been added, along with new information at the bottom of the post.

-There are at least two online references to Condor vocalist Margaret Carlson that reference her former band.
+There are at least two online references to Condor vocalist Margaret Carlson that mention her former band.

 One is a 2002 Chicago Tribune article that notes Carlson “crisscrossed the U.S. with a rock band, reprising Jefferson Airplane and Steely Dan hits in smoky bars,” before noting she was making moves in the Chi-town jazz circuit.